Brian Moore (novelist): Early life and education

 Moore was born and grew up in Belfast with eight siblings in a large Roman Catholic family.
 His grandfather, a severe, authoritarian solicitor, had been a Catholic convert.
-His father, James Bernard Moore, was a prominent surgeon and the first Catholic to sit on the senate of Queen's University and his mother, Eileen McFadden Moore, a farmer's daughter from County Donegal, was a nurse.
+His father, James Bernard Moore, was a prominent surgeon and an observant Catholic and his mother, Eileen McFadden Moore, a farmer's daughter from County Donegal, was a nurse.
 His uncle was the prominent Irish nationalist Eoin MacNeill, founder of Conradh na Gaeilge (the Gaelic League) and Professor of Irish at University College Dublin.